H1B Cap Exempt Employers

 The H-1B visa is intended for foreign professionals who are hired by U.S. employers for their skills and expertise in a specialized occupation.
 However, the H-1B visa has an annual cap of 65,000.
 Unlike the regular and advanced degree categories, the H-1B cap exempt category does not have a set quota or annual limit.
 In this post, we’ll explore the H-1B exemption category as well as the H-1B cap-exempt employers list and other relevant details for qualifying.

-The cap typically gets filled a few days after it opens on April 1.
-This is because there is a much higher demand for H-1B visas than the quota allows.
+The H-1B 2023-24 registration window was from noon E.S.T. on March 1 through noon E.S.T. on March 17, 2023.
 However, there are some employers who may be exempt from the H-1B cap.
-The advantage for H-1B cap exempt employers is that they are not concerned with numerical limitations or competing against larger companies for new H-1Bs.
-The USCIS lists the H-1B cap-exempt employers as:
+The advantage for H-1B cap-exempt employers is that they are not concerned with numerical limitations or competing against larger companies for new H-1Bs.

 If you were previously on H-1B status and are now outside of the country, you may qualify to have a new employer file a cap-exempt petition for the rest of your time for up to three years.
 However, you must be able to demonstrate that you were in status within the country in the past 6 years and have not used the entirety of your period of stay.

-Due to the influx of H-1B petitions that are filed each year with the USCIS, an annual lottery has been put into place rather than allow a backlog to build.
+Due to the influx of H-1B petitions that are filed each year with the USCIS, an annual lottery has been put into place rather than allowing a backlog to build.
 Each year for the past several years, a total of 85,000 petitions have been randomly selected by a computer to go for processing.

 The most common types of not-for-profit institutions are colleges and universities in addition to entities affiliated with medical labs, hospitals, and research units.